 I am often asked about what it is like to be in a clinical trial.
 Why did I choose to participate and what advice would I provide to other patients who are considering participating.

-First things, first.
+First things first.
 I have always been a learning enthusiast but I really didn't get involved in trials/studies until after a few disastrous health care incidents.
 I had originally seen a specialist who did not share the same goals that I did.
 I was told to be patient that my symptoms would ease.
 They didn't and I ended becoming significantly ill.
-My doc wasn't receptive to other investigations or treatment idea.
+My doctor wasn't receptive to other investigations or treatment ideas.
 I finally had to cut the cord with that doctor.

 What I did not realize at the time was that trials do not stay open forever to enrollment.
 There are either a maximum number of participants or time frame criteria in which the study will be available for enrollment.
 In my initial circumstance, I came at a time in which the study was filling up globally but I had not yet been deemed eligible by the Principal Investigator.
-It was a learning lesson, as it took two years before I could try again for a phase three study for that drug.
+It was a learning lesson, as it took two years before I could try again for a phrase three study for that drug.
 There would not have been a guarantee that I would have received the active drug, however, not being able to participate was heartbreaking at the time.

 If you are considering being involved in a study, you will need to keep realistic expectations in the back of your mind.
-You may see an ad at your asthma clinic, online or hear about the study from your physician or friend.
-I would recommend that you do as much research as possible on the drug, treatment or observational study as possible.
+You may see an ad at your asthma clinic, online, or hear about the study from your physician or friend.
+I would recommend that you do as much research as possible on the drug, treatment, or observational study as possible.
 Study coordinators do an amazing job of explaining the study, you will also need to provide consent to move forward to the screening appointment.
 Providing your consent is the first step.

-If you are interested in learning about research opportunities, great resources are asthma centers that are connected with universities, clinical trials.gov which is part of the NIH (National Institute of Health services in the US) or speaking directly with your doctor or local patient group about opportunities.
+If you are interested in learning about research opportunities, great resources are asthma centers that are connected with universities, clinical trials.gov which is part of the NIH (National Institute of Health Services in the US) or speaking directly with your doctor or local patient group about opportunities.